USS Arthur W. Radford: Early operations

-Underway for the East Coast the day she was commissioned, Arthur W. Radford was forced to return to her builder's yard for repairs soon thereafter, but got underway again on 30 April.
+Underway for the United States East Coast the day she was commissioned, Arthur W. Radford was forced to return to her builder's yard for repairs soon thereafter, but got underway again on 30 April.
 Touching at Charleston, South Carolina, on 3 and 4 May, the ship proceeded to her home port Norfolk, Virginia, which she reached on 6 May.

 Three days later, she steamed for Newport, Rhode Island, to provide support for the Naval Surface Warfare Officer Training Command.
 While the ship proceeded north, a LAMPS helicopter practice-landed on her helo deck to prepare for the embarkation of a LAMPS III detachment.
 The helicopter returned to Norfolk later that day 11 May.
 Mooring at Newport on 13 May, the destroyer remained there until 17 May, when she headed home.
 Soon after returning to Norfolk, she conducted gunnery exercises and helicopter operations off the Virginia Capes.

 The ship headed down the coast on 24 May and reached Port Canaveral, Florida, the following day.
 After embarking Capt.
 R. K. Albright, Commander, Destroyer Squadron 22 (DesRon 22) the destroyer got underway on 27 May and, for the next few days, conducted air, surface, and sub-surface surveillance of the surrounding waters while President Jimmy Carter, observed operations on board the attack submarine Los Angeles.
 The destroyer rendezvoused with the submarine prior to her initial dive and then again when the submarine surfaced.
 Throughout the operation, she provided support services for local and national press covering the Chief Executive's voyage.

 Underway for Norfolk on 31 May, Arthur W. Radford reached her home port on 2 June for local operations.
 While returning from waters off the Virginia Capes on 6 June, the ship ran into low-visibility conditions and winds in excess of 90 knots (170 km/h) which disabled a radar antenna and drove the ship outside the main shipping channel.
 At one point her fathometer read only 30 centimeters of water under the keel.